Taming-the-BEAST/Structured-birth-death-model/README.md

 This means that while the default setup might work and the runs will eventually mix, it can happen that the values are

 So, let us go through the important parameters and set priors according to the information we have about our dataset.
-The first important parameter is R0.
+The first important parameter is R<sub>0</sub>.
-In epidemiology, the basic reproduction number, R0, of an infection is the number of secondary cases one case generates on average over the course of its infectious period, in an otherwise uninfected population.
+In epidemiology, the basic reproduction number, R<sub>0</sub>, of an infection is the number of secondary cases one case generates on average over the course of its infectious period, in an otherwise uninfected population.
-Even though we do not have any information on R0 in the particular outbreak, infections rarely have R0 > 10, so we can set an upper limit on the sampled values.
+Even though we do not have any information on R<sub>0</sub> in the particular outbreak, infections rarely have R<sub>0</sub> > 10, so we can set an upper limit on the sampled values.
 To do so, in the line denoted `R0.t:h3n2_2deme` click the button captioned `initial = [2.0, 2.0] [0.0, Infinity]` to get a pop up settings window (see [Figure 12](#fig:R0-prior)), where you can set the upper value.
 Other than that, the current prior sets ther median value of the ditribution to e<sup>0</sup> = 1, which will fit the endemic case of influenza.
 <!--Should we also have multiple dimensions for R0 here?-->

 Next, we should adjust the prior for the rate of clearing the infection, which is labelled as `becomeUninfectiousRate.t:h3n2_2deme`.
 The value of the rate, say x, is the reciprocal of the average time a person with influenza is infectious, 1/x.
-Given that we know little about this particular epidemic, let us just assume that a person is infectious for at least 1 day and set the prior for this parameter to `Uniform` with the upper value of 365 (see Figure 13](#fig:bUR-prior)).
+From what we know about influenza we can say that an average infection lasts for about a week, however we would not want to impose too strong of a prior on this parameter.
+Let us change the distribution for this parameter to a `LogNormal` and tick the `Mean in Real Space` checkbox to make the setting easier.
+So, for a mean time of recovery of 7 days we need to set the mean of our distribution to 365/7 ≈ 52.14 (or to 52 for simplicity).
+Bear in mind that our time units are years, so we can not just set the rate to 1/7.
+This prior will ensure that we mainly sample realistic parameter values, but still gives BEAST2 quite a lot of freedom to go to extreme values if need be, as the 95% highest density interval for the prior is [4.44, 244], or [1.49, 82.21] infectious days.
+You can see the setup in [Figure 13](#fig:bUR-prior).

+Finally, we will also set the prior for the clock rate to a distribution that is in accordance with what we know about RNA viruses, which is that in general their mean substitution rate is around ≈ 10<sup>-3</sup>.
+We shall set the distribution for `clockRate.c:h3n2_2deme` to `Log Normal` with the mean of 0.001, with the `Mean in Real Space` checkbox checked.
+We will leave the `S` parameter (standard deviation) at the default value of 1.25 to allow BEAST2 a lot of freedom in case it is necessary.

 For the purpose of this tutorial and given that we know little about the outbreak in question, we will leave the other priors on the default values, but feel free to through the other priors yourself and verify their sensibility.